-The collimator is designed to work in the 320-1700 nm range, to accommodate a near-infrared camera.
-Air-glass interfaces in the collimator were coated with either a $MgF_2/Solgel$ hybrid or just a MgF_2 antireflection coating.
-Camera surfaces were coated with a $MgF_2/Solgel$ hybrid or multi-layer antireflection coating.
+The collimator is designed to work in the 320-1700 nm range, to accommodate a near-infrared camera; though the proposed NIR arm of RSS has subsequently been built as a separate instrument (NIRWALS).
+Air-glass interfaces in the collimator were coated with either a MgF_2 /Solgel hybrid or just a MgF_2 anti-reflection coating.
+Camera surfaces were coated with a MgF_2 /Solgel hybrid or multi-layer anti-reflection coating.